All articles

 Practical outcomes for legal workflows:

-- Portability: You can dictate during a red-eye flight or in a courthouse with guest Wi-Fi disabled.
-Updates to the model are handled by the Mac App Store’s sandboxed installer.
+• Portability: You can dictate during a red-eye flight or in a courthouse with guest Wi-Fi disabled.
+Updates are delivered through Speakmac’s direct distribution flow, not through an app store dependency.

-- Integration: Press the default hotkey (configurable through System Settings › Keyboard) and dictation appears wherever the blinking cursor is located—no separate transcription window or copy-paste step.
+• Integration: Use the default fn push-to-talk binding or set your own recorder hotkey inside Speakmac settings, and dictation appears wherever the blinking cursor is located—no separate transcription window or copy-paste step.

 Because Speakmac registers itself as an input source, practice-management software that accepts text behaves as though you had typed the content manually.